 Today's leading edge manufacturing environment has advanced technology and systems embedded throughout its framework.
 This course exposes students to the functional aspects and capabilities of a 5-axis CNC machining center, and the processes involved in taking a machined part from prototype to production.
 This state-of-the-art technology is used by high-production companies around the world to create complex, precision-machined parts and products with tight tolerances and extreme repeatability.
 Students gain experience using SinuTrain simulators and hands-on learning on a 5-axis CNC machine.
 Coverage includes CNC programming and use of IIoT system technologies embedded in the machine to obtain internal diagnostics with real time data and connect with internal departments, suppliers and customers.
 Prior completion of a course in manufacturing processes highly recommended.
 First course in a two-course sequence.

-This course covers warehouse layout and usage based on product requirement such as refrigeration, hazardous material, staging area, and value added activities.
-Processes covered include receiving, put-away, replenishment, picking, and packing.
-The requirement for multiple trailer/rail car loading and unloading is considered as well as equipment needed for loading, unloading and storage.
+This course covers warehouse layout and usage based on product requirements such as refrigeration, hazardous material, staging area, and value added activities.
+Processes covered include receiving, put-away, replenishment, picking and packing.
+The requirement for multiple trailer/rail cars loading and unloading is considered as well as equipment needed for loading, unloading, and storage.
 Computer systems for managing the operations are reviewed.
 Emphasis is on material handling from warehouse arrival through warehouse departure.

 Purchasing responsibilities, processes, and procedures are included.
 Topics covered include: supplier selection and administration, qualification of new suppliers, preparing purchase orders, negotiating price and delivery, strategic customer/vendor relationships, and resolution of problems.
 All aspects of Supplier Relation Management (SRM) are covered.